Skip to main content

 Process Management

-bun dev # Starts all services including agent via PM2
+bun run dev # Starts all services including agent via PM2

 Health Monitoring

-The Fastify server exposes health check endpoints.
+The Hono server exposes health check endpoints.
 Monitor:

-• Process uptime and memory usage via PM2
+• Process uptime and memory usage through the selected host or process manager

 • Telegram webhook delivery status